 Easy enough?
 How could this be a problem?

 In most cases, probably over 99 percent, these visit exchanges are not a problem.
 In a very small percentage of cases, custodial exchanges become RI Family Court meets the World Wrestling Federation.
 Sometimes it is “tag team wrestling.”
 It is only a simple exchange of a child.
 Everyone knows that it is detrimental for the children to witness arguing, fighting, violence or abuse between the parents.
 Sadly, children can be the real victims of these feuds.

 Wrestle-mania tag team

 However, in high conflict divorces or child custody cases, sometimes these exchanges can be a real problem.
 Father has visitation every other weekend and Thursday, overnight.
 The Parties don’t like each other and are feuding about everything in and out of court.
 But now everything is ok -Everything is settled right?
 Right?
 It’s just a simple pickup and drop off -of a child!

 TAG TEAM WRESTLING VISITATION EXCHANGE

-Despite the parties being advised by their RI divorce lawyers or Family Law Attorneys not to get third parties involved, Father decides that mother may make a false allegation or believes that it somehow may be a good idea to bring his new girlfriend to the visit exchange.
+Despite the parties being advised by their RI divorce lawyers or Family Law Attorneys not to get third parties involved, Father makes an ill advised decision.
+He is concerned that mother may make a false allegation.
+He wrongly believes that it may be a good idea to bring his new girlfriend to the visit exchange.
 Mother bring the child’s grandmother to the mutually agreed upon visitation exchange as moral support.
-Both parties start with the intention of a civil, peaceful exchange of the child.
+Both parties start with the intention of a civil, peaceful exchange of the minor child.